 - Take action right away.
-Get back into your routine immediately! - Maintain a positive attitude. - Keep a journal of everything you eat and drink and be accurate on the portion sizes. - Reduce the number of calories you eat over the next few days to make up for the extra calories you ate during your lapse. - Increase your exercise routine by 10 to 15 minutes for several days to make up for the lapse. - Plan out your meals for the next several days. - Reflect on the great progress you have made thus far and use it as inspiration to get back on track.
+Get back into your routine immediately! - Maintain a positive attitude. - Keep a journal of everything you eat and drink and be accurate on the portion sizes. - Plan out your meals for the next several days. - Reflect on the great progress you have made thus far and use it as inspiration to get back on track.